datenstrom/yellow/README.md

 1. [Download Yellow and unzip it](https://github.com/datenstrom/yellow/archive/master.zip).
 2. Copy all files to your web hosting.
 3. Open your website in a web browser.
 [Learn more](http://developers.datenstrom.se/help/).

+Yellow is a flat-file CMS and a static site generator.